c4s4/mysql_commando/README.rst

 **mysql_commando** performs auto casting before returning result sets.
 As it calls MySQL on command line, every value in the result set is a string.
-For convenience, it casts integers, floats and dates into native Python types.
+For convenience, it casts integers, floats, dates and NULL into native Python types.

 There are situations where this might not be accurate.
 For instance, if a column is of SQL type ``VARCHAR(10)`` and contain phone numbers, all its values will be